 Hip dysplasia and a number of eye issues are the main ones to look out for when selecting a husky puppy.

 Hip Dysplasia is relatively common to larger dog breeds.
 It is a genetic fault resulting in an abnormal formation of the hip socket.
-The head (top) of the thigh bone does not fit snugly in to the pevic joint socket, causing pain and arthritis.
+The head (top) of the thigh bone does not fit snugly into the pelvic joint socket, causing pain and arthritis.
 The effects can be anywhere from mild to debilitating for the animal.
-Hip dysplasia affects both male and female huskies, and can affect either or both hip joints.
+Hip dysplasia affects both male and female huskies and can affect either or both hip joints.

 Hip dysplasia develops over the husky’s early life, and by 18 months is usually present if it were to occur.
 Identification in young puppies is not possible, but because it is a genetic defect you can minimize the chances of acquiring a puppy prone to dysplasia.

 The Orthopedic Foundation For Animals has a registry with a free search facility on its home page.
 You can look up information on a dog you are potentially acquiring to see if it might be prone to dysplasia.

-A dog that has acquired hip dysplasia will need to be carefully managed via weight control (keeping dog from growing overweight) and exercise control (not too strenuous to cause discomfort or inflammation).
+A dog that has acquired hip dysplasia will need to be carefully managed via weight control (keeping the dog from growing overweight) and exercise control (not too strenuous to cause discomfort or inflammation).
 There is medical treatment available, and even surgery, which has good success rates but the costs can be high.